Four emergency workers barred from 911 duty in NYC arrest death

-NEW YORK Four emergency responders have been put on modified duty while authorities investigate their response to a man, suspected of selling untaxed cigarettes, who died after New York police put him in a chokehold, a fire department official said on Sunday.
+NEW YORK Four emergency responders have been put on modified duty while authorities investigate their response to a man who died after New York police put him in a chokehold on suspicion of selling untaxed cigarettes, a fire department official said on Sunday.

-The two paramedics and two emergency medical technicians will not be permitted to respond to 911 calls while the death of Eric Garner, who was 43, is investigated, the fire department official said.
-He spoke on condition of anonymity because he is not a department spokesman.
+The two paramedics and two emergency medical technicians will not be permitted to respond to 911 calls while the death of Eric Garner, who was 43, is investigated, the fire department official said, speaking on condition of anonymity because he is not a department spokesman.

-Garner's death, the cause of which is still being determined by the city's medical examiner, has provoked outrage.

 The four suspended emergency workers are not employees of the fire department but work for a Staten Island hospital, the fire department official said.